jefferis/cmtk/core/README.txt

 Release Notes -- CMTK 1.7.0
 ===========================

+This is a feature and bugfix release of CMTK.

+CMTK now employs a toolkit-wide system of multi-level verbose output, which replaces the former, tool-specific output.
+Consistency of verbose output and streams used for this purpose has been futher improved.

+This release also greatly improves CMTK's reliability on different platforms.

+On the Windows platform, a long-existing bug has been fixed that broke parallel computation.
+Also, CMTK now supports application-level automated testing, driven by Cygwin-supplied "sh" shell.
+In the process of setting up testing, numerous Windows-specific bugs and problems have been identified and fixed.
+In particular, CMTK now compiles using Visual C++ with OpenMP parallel processing support enabled.

-This release introduced support for Apple's Grand Central Dispatch parallel processing framework.
-This also replaces, in part, the OpenMP parallelization on the MacOS-X platform, which is broken with shared library builds (Thanks a lot, Apple!)
+On the MacOS platform, this release introduces support for Apple's Grand Central Dispatch parallel processing framework.
+This also replaces, in part, the OpenMP parallelization on MacOS, which is broken with shared library builds (Thanks a lot, Apple!)

 For a complete list of changes and fixes, see the CHANGELOG file.